 Telling the story of Joon-woo, the film centres around his time alone in his family’s apartment during a mysterious infectious outbreak that causes those afflicted to crave fresh human flesh.

 There are some moments of the writing being predictable and character choices feeling forced.
 But despite this, #Alive is still wildly entertaining.
 It manages to focus on the basic instinct and emotions of human fear, and weirdly, as it shows loneliness, and the frantic hoarding of basic supplies, it feels somewhat relatable after the events of Covid-19.

 The year following Hereditary, Ari Aster put out Midsommar, a piece of folk horror about a nightmarish holiday break-up.
 Left reeling from a family tragedy, Dani Ardor (Florence Pugh) accompanies her emotionally distant boyfriend, Christian (Jack Reynor), and his friends to a midsummer retreat that occurs every 90 years in Sweden.

 Needless to say, their research trip yields fascinating results, for us and them.
 Written and directed by Aster, age-old ritual and psychedelic substances blur the lines of reality.
 Eventually, Dani realises she could do better than Christian, which spells bad news.
 Or good, depending on where you stand.
 One that yields good conversation either way.
 And plenty of Halloween costume inspiration, too.

 And there you have it guys and ghouls, the best horror movies that Netflix has to offer.
 However, we all know that Netflix likes to keep us on our toes with fresh new releases.
-Be sure to keep up to date with our guide for any spooky streaming updates, and check out the best horror movies of 2021 for more contemporary chills.
+Be sure to keep up to date with our guide for any spooky streaming updates, and check out the best horror series.